pittsburghmodular/NullVentana/README.md

 - **TEMPERATURE** — cool (blue) to warm (amber).
 - **SATURATION** — 0% (mono) to 200%.
 - **SHADOWS / MIDTONES / HIGHLIGHTS** — lift or crush each part of the tone curve.
+- **TINT COLOR** — hue of a colour tint, 0–360° (red, yellow, green, cyan, blue, magenta, back to red).
+The readout takes on the chosen colour.
+- **TINT AMOUNT** — 0–100%, how strongly the output is pushed toward the tint colour.
+Low values shift the colour without darkening the picture; 100% acts like a full colour gel.
-- **RESET GRADE** — all six back to neutral.
+- **RESET GRADE** — all eight back to neutral.

-These are the same controls as the camera grade in the VIDEO section, but that one affects only the camera picture; this one affects the whole output.
-All six are saved in presets.
+The first six are the same controls as the camera grade in the VIDEO section, but that one affects only the camera picture; this one affects the whole output (the tint is output-only).
+All eight are saved in presets.

 ---